abernardi597/Tetris/README.md

 For each column, the number of "holes" (the number of empty spaces) is counted.
 The largest sum is returned.

 #### Blocks Above Holes ####
-Returns the sum of the number of blocks above the first "hole" in each column
+Returns the sum of the number of blocks (including holes) above the first "hole" in each column

 #### Consec Horz Holes ####
 Returns the sum of the number of consecutive horizontal holes in each column